ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Home.rst

 This is the Wiki for the official Ethereum golang implementation.
-For generic Ethereum-related information (whitepaper, yellow paper, protocol and interface specs, APIs, DAPP development guides, etc) see the `Ethereum main wiki <https://github.com/ethereum/wiki/wiki>`__.
+For generic Ethereum-related information (whitepaper, yellow paper, protocol and interface specs, APIs, ÐApp development guides, etc) see the `Ethereum main wiki <https://github.com/ethereum/wiki/wiki>`__.

 Main entry points: